-- Hold a press conference or issue a press release and/or public service announcement. - Adapt TAT's materials to include the state-based human trafficking hotline number.
-Materials can be co-branded to feature the agency logos or that of other state agencies.
+- Hold a press conference or issue a press release and/or public service announcement. - Co-brand materials to feature the agency logos or that of other state agencies.
 A co-branded version of TAT's mobile app could also be created. - Use the agency's external-facing website to include human trafficking information, including a link to TAT's training video. - Create a letter campaign sharing TAT's free training resources and state-specific wallet cards with CDL holders in the state.
 The letter campaign can be adapted to either a print or a digital campaign. - Disseminate human trafficking information to any third-party administrators authorized to administer the CDL skills test in the state and encourage drivers to become TAT-trained. - Conduct outreach to drivers through digital advertising.